echogarden-project/echogarden/docs/Tasklist.md

 * Suggest possible correction on the error of not using `=`, e.g. `speed 0.9` instead of `speed=0.9`
 * Multiple configuration files in `--config=..` taking precedence by order
 * Generate JSON configuration file schema
 * Use a file type detector like `file-type` that uses magic numbers to detect the type of a binary file regardless of its extension.
-This would help giving better error messages when the given file type is wrong.
+This would help to give better error messages when the given file type is wrong.

 ### CLI / playback
 * Option to set audio output device for playback